Audi's new A6 saloon injects a bit of 90s into its look

-Audi’s home market of Europe absolutely loves the estate – so this gets the reveal first.
-Around 87 per cent of demand for the A6 Avant comes from Europe, with nine per cent in China and just four per cent for the rest of the world.
+Interestingly, Audi decided to unveil the A6 Avant first.
+Europe loves the estate model; around 87 per cent of demand for the A6 Avant comes from Europe, with nine per cent in China and just four per cent for the rest of the world.
 Yes, the world.
-But, in reality, Audi is simply staggering the reveal; the saloon isn’t far behind – so stay tuned.
+That said, there is plenty of appetite for the saloon model in markets like China and North America.

 The design profile of this new A6 isn’t that much of a surprise, following other recent models revealed by Ingolstadt like the Q6 e-Tron SUV and A5.
 Interestingly, there’s a little more distinction from the A6 e-Tron than we predicted, with a subtly different front-end design and an entirely different rear light arrangement, for example.